 Exp. date 7/31/2016

-Million Hearts™ Hypertension Control Champion Data Verification Form
+Million Hearts® Hypertension Control Champion Data Verification Form

 Public reporting burden of this collection of information is estimated at 1 hour per response, including the time for reviewing instructions, providing access to records, access to the Electronic Medical record, or access to the EMR vendor.
 An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
 Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to CDC/ATSDR Reports Clearance Officer, 1600 Clifton Road, NE, M/S D74, Atlanta, GA 30333, ATTN: PRA 0920-0976.